matthewtoye/sickbeard_mp4_automator/README.md

 Brief explanation of added settings:

+- 'handle_m2ts_files' = This will allow the script to process m2ts files by going through the folder where they are located, searching for the largest .m2ts file.
+Typically, the largest .m2ts file is the entire film without the extras.
+The script will delete all other m2ts files in the folder and convert the m2ts file to mp4.
+Default is enabled.
 - 'resolution-bitrate-restriction' = Source bitrate restriction based on horizontal resolution.
 It MUST be done like this - horizontal resolution,bitrate, horizontal resolution,bitrate - With the lowest horizontal resolution first.
   Full Example: resolution-bitrate-restriction = 1280,6000,1920,10000,4000,40000
   That line will restrict 1280x720 to a bitrate of 6000, 1920x1080 to a bitrate of 10000 and 4k to a bitrate of 40000